 ACV is meant to cleanse your scalp and strands while giving the hair a break from stripping shampoos, thus restoring your strands' natural pH balance, and making hair super-healthy and shiny.
 I really wanted to try the product and put it to the test, but I can honestly tell you that my attitude approaching the product was something like: "There is no way this works for me."
 Maybe for people with finer or thinner hair, I thought, or maybe for people whose hair doesn't get as dirty as mine.
 But not for my horse's mane—this thing needs the big guns (i.e. loads of soapy shampoo).

 So I was truly, well, humbled to discover how wrong I had been.
 I used it to wash my hair on day seven of a blowout, and I carefully followed the instructions on the bottle.
 I wet my hair in the shower, rung out the excess water, and used the pointy-tip of the bottle to part my hair in various areas, and squeezed the product onto my scalp.
 I massaged it in and let it sit for a minute, and was shocked at how cleansing the cold, refreshing liquid felt.
 It was like my scalp was getting a spa treatment.

 The entire experience was delightful.

-I rinsed it out and didn't use any conditioner, because I wanted to see how my hair looked and felt afterwards without any other product confusing the ACV results.
-I actually couldn't believe how my hair felt once I'd towel-dried it, and later too, after it had fully dried.
+I rinsed it out and didn't use any conditioner because I wanted to see how my hair looked and felt afterward without any other product confusing the ACV results.
+I actually couldn't believe how my hair felt once I'd towel-dried it and later after it had fully dried.
 Light, clean, refreshed, and best of all?
 Insanely soft.
 Like baby soft.
 It had tons of lightweight volume, too—it wasn't weighed-down or "still greasy" in the slightest.
 I am pretty much obsessed with it and can't wait to use it again.